New Munster, Wisconsin

 New Munster is an unincorporated community and census-designated place in the town of Wheatland, in Kenosha County, Wisconsin, United States.
 The ZIP Code is 53152.
 It was named a CDP prior to the 2020 census, which showed a population of 286.
+A post office has been open in New Munster since 1880.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.